cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 ## Current limitations

-Cloud Native PostgreSQL does not currently support synchronization of labels or annotations after a resource has been created.
-For example, suppose you deploy a cluster.
-When you add a new annotation to be inherited and define it in the existing cluster, the operator will not automatically set it on the associated resources.
+Currently, Cloud Native PostgreSQL does not automatically propagate labels or annotations deletions.
+Therefore, when an annotation or label is removed from a Cluster, which was previously propagated to the underlying pods, the operator will not automatically remove it on the associated resources.